cpruvost/devopsdb/README.md

 Do not hesitate to use it and ask for enhancements if you have any ideas.
 We will use Developer CS for the pipeline but you can use another solution if you want (Jenkins for ex).

-Note : After this workshop you can do the workhop "Create all the objects of the schema QUIZFLYWAY with `Flyway`"

 ## Table of Contents

 1. Installation and Configuration [01-install.md](docs/01-install.md)